-Energy density is the amount of energy in a given volume and power density is the amount of power in a given volume.
+Energy density is the amount of energy in a given mass (or volume) and power density is the amount of power in a given mass.
 The distinction between the two is similar to the difference between Energy and power.
 Batteries have a higher energy density than capacitors, but a capacitor has a higher power density than a battery.
 This difference comes from batteries being able to store more energy, but capacitors can give off energy more quickly.

 To better understand energy density, consider people lighting a fire while out camping.
 Evening has come, and it's time for S'mores, so it is time to build a fire.
 Naturally, the fire is first lit with kindling.
 It's high surface area-to-volume ratio means that it burns quickly—a high power density.
 Once the fire is going, kindling isn't a good fuel choice anymore, because it burns too fast.
 Now the fire burns better with logs because they have have a high energy density.
 A single log burns well for a long time.